henrique-gouveia/DataQI.EntityFrameworkCore/README.md

 ## News

+**v2.0.0 - 2022/06**

+- Change!
+Added support to the `EntityFrameworkCore` latest 5th major version

 **v1.2.0 - 2022/06**

 - Change!
-Updated support to the `EntityFrameworkCore` latest 3rd major version
+Added support to the `EntityFrameworkCore` latest 3rd major version
 - Change! `EntityRepository` sets `EntityEntry.State` explicity to `EntityState.Modified` when change an `Entity`

 **v1.1.0 - 2022/01**

 - New!
-Added support to new Repository Factory features
+Added support to the new `RepositoryFactory` features
 - New!
 Added capability to invokes non-standard methods defined on client
 - Change! `TEntity` requirements on generic interface `IEntityRepository`
 - **Breaking Change!** Removed `DbContext` as argument on `EntityRepositoryFactory` constructor